ravindra-reddy-maram/Watch-Face-Design/README.md

 1. Open the `.wfs` project file in Watch Face Studio
 2. Run on Wear OS Emulator or a connected device
 3. For weather: long-press the watch face → Customize → Assign weather provider
-4. Adjust time slider to simulate hand movement
+4. Use the time slider in WFS to simulate analog hand motion

 ---

 ## 🙌 Acknowledgements

 Thanks to the instructors for guidance and Watch Face Studio for enabling rapid smartwatch UI development.

+---